-Emerging technologies will be examined for educational benefit and a risk assessment will be carried outbefore use in school is allowed.
-Mobile phones will not be used during lessons or formal school time.
+Emerging technologies are examined for educational benefit and a risk assessment will be carried out before use in school is allowed.
+Mobile phones are be used during lessons or formal school time.
 The sending of abusive or inappropriate text messages is forbidden.